 Moderation is key

-I enjoy it too much to stop chocolate altogether completely, but I could see it was time to cut back.
-And with the exception of smoking, I think moderation is the key with all potentially unhealthy habits.
-Evidence suggests cocoa in chocolate can have protective positive health benefits, because it’s a rich source of flavonoids, with antioxidant and anti-inflammatory effects.
-Unfortunately, it’s likely that my excess consumption outweighed any potential benefit.
+I enjoy chocolate too much to stop eating it completely, but I could see it was time to cut back.
+And, except for smoking, I think moderation is the key to managing most unhealthy habits.
+There is a small amount of research that suggests cocoa might have some health benefits, but the evidence for this is limited.
+And it’s likely that the amount I was eating outweighed any possible good effects.

-I thought I could succeed by putting quality over quantity, and savouring smaller amounts of really nice chocolate.
-So I signed up for a posh delivery service.
+I thought I could cut down by putting quality over quantity by having smaller amounts of really nice chocolate.
+So, I signed up for a delivery service.
 But the week’s supply turned up on Saturday, only to be gone by Monday morning.
-Rather than stopping the chocolate binges, I was actually eating more chocolate!
+Rather than reducing the amount I ate, I was actually having more than before.

 What worked for me

-On the way home I took a different route that avoided passing the newsagent, a prime source of chocolate for me.
-I kept myself distracted during the evenings by playing more sport.
-We kept all chocolate out of the house – not a universally popular move, but it helped.
+On the way home I took a different route that avoided passing the newsagent, which was one of my main sources of chocolate.
+I also kept myself distracted during the evenings by playing more sport.
+We kept all chocolate out of the house.
+This was not a popular move, but it helped.

 Adding rewards can also help, so I promised myself a very expensive new tennis racquet if I stayed on track.
-Though I can’t say it’s made me a better player, it does encourage me to work off some extra calories!
+Though I can’t say it’s made me a better player!